isc-projects/kea/doc/guide/ddns.rst

 by one or more DNS servers to authenticate requests and sign responses.
 Every entry in the list has three parameters:

--  ``name`` - a unique text label used to identify this key within the list.
+-  ``name`` - is a unique text label used to identify this key within the list.
 This value is used to specify which key (if any) should be used when updating a specific domain.
 As long as the name is unique its content is arbitrary, although for clarity and ease of maintenance it